 Is Shahrukh Khan's Son Aryan Khan In A Relationship With A Blogger In London?

 When the trailer of the Hindi version of 'The Lion King' dropped online, fans just couldn't get enough of Aryan Khan's voice as Simba and pointed out its strikingly resemblance to King Khan's vocals.
-There's no doubt that the young star kid has inherited 'good looks' and charishma from his father and everyone is now eagerly waiting with bated breath to make his big splash in Bollywood.
+There's no doubt that the young star kid has inherited 'good looks' and charishma from his father and everyone is now eagerly waiting with bated breath for him to make his big splash in Bollywood.

 But before that, here's some piece of news which might break the hearts of all the ladies out there.